 It’s now almost eight o’clock, and I’ve not eaten anything since noon.
 I rarely have proper meals unless I have company.
 I usually forget what I’ve eaten within hours of consuming it.
 Is that just me?
 The Balkanisation of fast food has ensured that kebab shops are nearly everywhere.
 I try to avoid them for undefined health reasons.

-I’m on tour this autumn as my constellations live on the European mainland.
+I’m on tour this autumn as my constellations live on the continent.
 With technology as my oracle, I feel compelled to move to stay relevant.
 To remain interesting.
 When I walk around I am reminded of how malleable my feelings are and how affected they are by my environment.

 Seeing cigarette packets in grocery stores again is like a cinematic throwback.
 It forces you to reset your mind to a different period altogether, but it was only a few years ago that the British government banned tobacco advertising in shops.